hunterloftis/simple-peer/README.md

 `Buffer` (see [buffer](https://github.com/feross/buffer)), `ArrayBufferView` (`Uint8Array`,
 etc.), `ArrayBuffer`, or `Blob` (in browsers that support it).

-Note: If this method is called before the `peer.on('connect')` event has fired, then data will be buffered.
+Note: `send` will error if called before the `peer.on('connect')` event has fired.
+If you want to buffer the data until a connection is established, use `peer.write` instead.

 ### `peer.addStream(stream)`